Why Go to Graduate School?

 - You are confident in your career direction, and a graduate degree is required to pursue your profession of interest.

-- You have spoken to faculty members about pursuing graduate work and they have expressed confidence in your ability to succeed academically.
+- You have spoken to faculty about pursuing graduate work and they have expressed confidence in your ability to succeed.

 - You want a higher salary.